DashGL/Documentation/formats/dash-model-exchange/material.md

 #### name

 The name of the material as a string.
 This field is required.
 The max length of the string is **31** characters to conform with the binary version of the file format.
-The name is required as editing programs require materials to have a name.&#x20;
+The name is required as editing programs require materials to have a name.

-In cases for exporting a material with no name to the `.dmx` format, the default behavior will be to assign the material a name in the format of `material-%03d` with the index of the material being zero padded three characters.&#x20;
+In cases for exporting a material with no name to the `.dmx` format, the default behavior will be to assign the material a name in the format of `material-%03d` with the index of the material being zero padded three characters.

 Reference: [https://threejs.org/docs/index.html?q=mater#api/en/materials/Material.name](https://threejs.org/docs/index.html?q=mater#api/en/materials/Material.name)

 #### transparent

 A boolean to value to indicate if the material uses alpha or not.
 The determines if the material uses the alpha channel for the diffuse color (`.color`), diffuse texture(`.map`) and vertex colors.
-The `opacity` value will be ignored if this value is `false`.&#x20;
+The `opacity` value will be ignored if this value is `false`.

 Default is `false`.